steadyowlai/livekit-voice-agent/README.md

-# First Apex National Bank — LiveKit Voice AI Agent
+# First National Bank — LiveKit Voice AI Agent

 An enterprise-grade, real-time conversational voice AI assistant for banking and loan services, powered by **LiveKit Agents** and integrated with a **FastMCP Server** over Server-Sent Events (SSE).